He evaded the police for 44 years after killing a woman from South Carolina. Now, he might walk free after 10 years.

 Then, authorities took his DNA and it matched the samples collected at the crime scene in 1976.

-“We had a lot of evidence, but back in 1976, there was no such thing as DNA at that time, but we had evidence in the evidence room, and we did send it to SLED, but unfortunately at the time we did not get a hit, because there was no record and this fellow got in trouble again later on and that’s how it come back up,” said former Chester County Sheriff, Richard Smith, according to CN2.
+“We had a lot of evidence, but back in 1976, there was no such thing as DNA at that time, but we had evidence in the evidence room, and we did send it to SLED, but unfortunately at the time we did not get a hit, because there was no record and this fellow got in trouble again later on and that’s how it come back up,” explained former Chester County Sheriff, Richard Smith, according to CN2.

 As a result, the defendant was charged in connection to the cold case.
 However, Coleman was sentenced based on the provisions of the law at the time the crime was committed.
 In 1976, a defendant sentenced to life in prison was eligible for parole after serving 10 years in prison.